net-lisias-ksp/AirplanePlus/README.md

 * More Wing Shapes and Sizes
 * Various Part Suggestions

-## NOTICE FOR ALL THAT DOWNLOAD THE DEV BRANCH:

-#### THE PARTS IN DEV ARE MOST LIKELY GOING TO BE UNFINISHED AND BUGGY, ONLY USE FOR BUG TESTING

-Parts are added to dev during testing, and get pushed to the master branch after being tested and fixed up

 ## License

 Please note the copyrights and trademarks in [NOTICE](./NOTICE).